CilamAI/CilamAI/README.md

 Download the installer and run it:

-* **[Download CilamAI-Setup.exe](https://github.com/CilamAI/CilamAI/releases/latest/download/CilamAI-Setup.exe)** double-click, click through the wizard, and CilamAI is installed and ready to launch.
+* **[Download CilamAI-Setup.exe](https://github.com/CilamAI/CilamAI/releases/latest/download/CilamAI-Setup.exe)** double-click through the wizard, and CilamAI is installed and ready to launch.
 * The installer creates Start Menu and optional desktop shortcuts, and uninstalls cleanly via *Uninstall CilamAI*.

 ### Install for desktop windows